damianhakert/damianhakert.github.io/source/posts/2016-04-11-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.html.md

 **you**.
 The TLS handshake that is made at the beginning of the connection ensures the client that no one is trying to impersonate you;
-2. data integrity: this ensures that no one has tampered with the data in a request/response cycle
+2. data integrity: this ensures that no one has tampered with the data in a request/response cycle;
-3. encryption: this is commonly referred as the selling point of TLS, but the other two are just as important.
+3. encryption: this is the main selling point of TLS, but the other two are just as important.
 This protects the privacy of the communication between client and server.